wootfish/from_notebook/DEV_NOTES.md

   `from_notebook.__init__.py`.
 So if you have a notebook named `_install.ipynb` or `_import_hook.ipynb`, I'm guessing you're out of luck.
 But frankly, if your notebooks have names like those, you probably have bigger problems.

+* Relatedly, you can't import any notebook whose name isn't a valid Python name.
+So notebooks with spaces in their names are out, for instance.
+We could add name mangling to support this, but that would open the possibility of name collisions, so I see it as being more trouble than it's worth.
+Just use underscores instead of spaces or dashes in your filenames tbh.

 * There aren't any config options yet.
 This is a scratch-your-own-itch project and I don't need any config.
 That said, these would be easy to add; if you